10 Things to Ensure Your Sales Playbook is Crazy Good

 Source: InvoiceBerry

-Although sales playbooks do not replace the hands-on instructional training that new salespeople receive before they join your team, the playbook can augment that training.
+Although sales playbooks do not replace the hands-on instructional training that new salespeople receive before they join your team, the sales playbook can augment that training.

-Of course, they’re still free to get in touch with a member of your business, but most of the information they need is right there in the playbook.
+Of course, they’re still free to get in touch with a member of your business, but most of the information they need is right there in the sales playbook.

 This allows the sales rep to resolve their own issues faster and with the involvement of fewer parties so they can get right back to closing that latest deal.